💡 What You Need to Know

 What Damage Does It Cause To Infected Plants?

-Mealybugs feed off of plant sap, which is your houseplant’s equivalent of blood.
+- Mealybugs feed off of plant sap, your houseplant’s equivalent of blood.

-The feeding process removes vital chlorophyll from the leaves and stems of plants.
+- The feeding process removes vital chlorophyll from the leaves and plant stems.
 This causes those parts to turn yellow, then brown, and become brittle.

 On outdoor plants, the honeydew distracts bees, which will make honey using the honeydew instead of pollen.
 This causes the colony to suffer from malnutrition and reduce plant pollination.